namesakefyi/namesake/src/forms/README.md

     oldLastName: string;
     // ...
 Additional user form data
   }) => ({
-    // Fields should return an object that maps field names from the PDF
+    // The object returns maps a key containing the name of the
-    // form to the appropriate user data.
-These names from the PDF are
+    // field as defined within the PDF to the name of the item
-    // often inconsistent or strange.
-Examples: "Language_Checkbox",
-    // "another_name_yes", "First Name".
-For more about finding PDF field
-    // names, see "Extracting Field Names from PDFs" below.
+    // passed in through `data`.

+    // PDF field names may be in a variety of formats, from camelCase
+    // to snake_case to a "Plain String" label.
+It's recommended to
+    // rename fields into a consistent format matching our own schema
+    // for ease of readability and testing.
+See more on this below.
-    "First Name": data.oldFirstName,
+    firstNameField: data.oldFirstName,
-    "Middle Name": data.oldMiddleName,
+    middle_name_field: data.oldMiddleName,
-    "Last Name": data.newLastName,
+    "Last Name Field": data.newLastName,

     // ...
 Additional field mappings
   });